 Welcome to the Special Educational Needs and Disability (SEND) section of our website.
-Here you will find out how we support children with special educational needs and disabilities, through our SEN Information Report, which has been broken down into useful questions at the bottom of this page.
-You will also find links to the Derbyshire Local Offer and our SEND Policy.
+Here you will find out how we support children with special educational needs and disabilities, through our SEN policy and information report and the accessibility plan (please see below).

 We know how to achieve educational inclusion by: